4-H Charter Overview

 Annual Renewal Paperwork

-Each year in October, all clubs and groups must fill out and submit to the UW-Extension office the following paperwork in order to remain chartered:
+Each year in September and October, all clubs and groups must fill out and submit to the Extension office the following paperwork in order to remain chartered:

 - Charter Renewal Packet